Not New To This/True To This: Black Language, the Internet, Southern Roots, and the Failed Entrenchments of Whiteness

 I decided that we would rock out a little different this semester and create our own Black Language Workbook that future semesters will build on.
 This semester seemed like I had the perfect course to do this work: DIGITAL BLACKNESS.

 Like always with real Black learning and intellectual work, when you ain’t fighting and pleading and explaining the legitimacy of a Black thing, you can get down to the actual nitty gritty of the thing and do and think some new fire into it.
 That’s what teaching now is like.
 We hit the Black Language theme unit somewhere in week six but by week five, one student, Josulyn, had already presented, telling us that what many call internet slang is really Black Language that racism won’t let be fully credited as such.
-By the time we started creating the Black Language Workbook, we understood that there is no such thing as Black Digital/Black Internet Language.
+By the time we started creating the Black Language Workbook, we understood that there is no such thing as internet slang.
+There is ONLY Black Digital/Black Language on the internet.
 The digital makes its meaning through, with, and because of Black Language.
 It’s like the technology today is only now catching up with 100s of years of Black Language and that’s only because Black folx are training social media to do so!

 Black Language is future-oriented in the way it does Language; it’s like it was able to predict the needs of current digital communication long before it was even available to us.
 The hallmark discursive features of Black Language are the foundation of such digital communication today, all of which my Texas students defined in the workbook below (hit the arrows to go forward):